BROWARD CENTER FOR THE PERFORMING ARTS PAUSES PERFORMANCES SCHEDULED AT BROWARD CENTER AND PARKER PLAYHOUSE THROUGH APRIL 12, 2020

 The Broward Center for the Performing Arts is located in the Riverwalk Arts & Entertainment District at 201 SW Fifth Avenue in Fort Lauderdale.
-The Parker Playhouse, located in Holiday Park at 707 N.E.
+The The Parker, located in Holiday Park at 707 N.E.
 Eighth Street in Fort Lauderdale, is an affiliated venue of the Broward Center for the Performing Arts, which provides programming and management of the facility.

 The Broward Center 2019-2020 season is presented by the Broward Performing Arts Foundation.
 AutoNation, Bank of America, Brightline, Canteen, Cleveland Clinic Florida, Greater Fort Lauderdale Convention & Visitors Bureau, JetBlue, MasterCard and Sylvester Comprehensive Cancer Center are proud sponsors of the Broward Center.